zahrabateninia/check_health_of_computer/README.md

 # check_health_of_computer
-checking health of computer(disk usage, memory and ..)
+Scripts that check the health of my computers.

+This repo will be populated with lots of fancy checks.